m4c0/fruit-masked-textfield/README.md

 ## Author

-,
+Eduardo M Costa <pods@tpk.com.br>

 ## License

-FruitMaskedTextfield is available under the MIT license.
+FruitMaskedTextfield is available under the GPLv3 license.
 See the LICENSE file for more info.